Dominic Poleon: Newport County

 Poleon's contract at Crawley was cancelled by mutual consent on 2 September 2019 to enable him to join League Two Newport County on the same day until the end of the 2019–20 season.
 He made his debut for Newport 14 September 2019 in the 2–0 defeat to Northampton Town as a second-half substitute.

 On 30 January 2020, Poleon joined National League side Dover Athletic on loan until the end of the season.
 Poleon was released by Newport County at the end of the 2019–20 season.

 Ebbsfleet United

-On 9 February 2021, Poleon joined National League South side Ebbsleet United on a free transfer following a successful trial period with the club.
+On 9 February 2021, Poleon joined National League South side Ebbsfleet United on a free transfer following a successful trial period with the club.

 A successful February 2023 where Poleon scored seven goals in seven matches, taking Ebbsfleet fourteen points clear of the team in second position, saw the striker win the National League South Player of the Month award.

-Personal life

-Poleon was born in England and is of St Lucian descent.
+On 7 April 2023, he scored a fourth hat-trick of the season to take his league tally to thirty-six goals, securing a 3–0 victory over Oxford City to secure the National League South title and promotion back to the fifth tier.
+Having finished the season as top goalscorer, he was named the National League South Player of the Season.

+He departed the club following relegation at the end of the 2024–25 season.

+Farnborough

+On 20 June 2025, Poleon joined National League South side Farnborough on a two-year deal.

+International career

+Poleon was born in England and is of Saint Lucian descent.
+On 16 June 2023, Poleon made his debut for the Saint Lucia national football team, in a 3–1 defeat to Martinique in the 2023 CONCACAF Gold Cup preliminary round.
+On 7 September 2023, he scored his first goals for his country with a hat-trick in a 5–1 victory over Sint Maarten.